 One thing that really stood out with this chainsaw to me was its lack of vibration feedback.
-When operating this chainsaw at high revs, you could still feel the vibration of course, but it didn’t feel to bad that is was making my hands go numb.
+When operating this chainsaw at high revs, you could still feel the vibration of course, but it didn’t feel too bad that is was making my hands go numb.
 Which is a nice quality of life improvement.

-But when you mix the low amount of vibration and the weight of this chainsaw being 10.3 lbs, makes this a very pleasant experience when using it.
+But when you mix the low amount of vibration and the weight of this chainsaw being 10.3 lbs, it makes this a very pleasant experience when using it.
 It really is a shame the difficulty starting it, as some people may get put off by the issue.

-Apart from its difficulty in starting there isn’t really many downsides to this chainsaw, none that I could find anyways.
+Apart from its difficulty in starting there aren’t really many downsides to this chainsaw, none that I could find anyways.
 It is the best running chainsaw on this list, which is what you would expect from such a reliable manufacturer like Husqvarna.

 What I Like About The Husqvarna 14 Inch Chainsaw

 - The amount of power this chainsaw has is impressive for its size, which makes it great if you have some more difficult tasks to do.
 Just remember this isn’t a heavy-duty chainsaw so it won’t be able to do the larger more hardened trees.

 - The low vibration system is something that I really like and really made a difference to user fatigue.
 Which meant I could use this chainsaw for longer, which meant I could finish quicker.

 - Once I got this chainsaw started it ran exceedingly well, and never skipped a beat.
 This is the kind of reliability that Husqvarna has earned a reputation for over the years which really shows with this chainsaw.